Wodan58/joy1/doc/JOYimplJOY.md

 ----------------------

 This macro was added in order to support out-of-source builds with Cmake.
 It can be helpful during operating Joy as well: Joy loads `usrlib.joy` and searches this library in the current directory.
-With this macro enabled Joy can locate `usrlib.joy` also in another directory: the same directory as used by `argv[0]`.
+With this macro enabled Joy can locate `usrlib.joy` also in another directory: the same directory as was used earlier on.

 USE_ONLY_STDIN
 --------------